Top 4 Methods for Cold Call Coaching with a Remote SDR Team

 Why not throw reps into the fire?

-• Constant feedback and coaching is a must.
+Constant feedback and coaching are a must.
 Throwing reps into the fire might sound like an effective way to train them, but without their manager's support and advice, it won't be long before they run out of ambition and sputter out.
 Defeat turns into self-doubt, which turns into hopelessness, which turns into attrition, and we all know sales development reps (especially new hires) come with a high flight risk.

-• Your reps are the face of your company (hot take: it's not your CEO or anyone else in the C-Suite).
+Your reps are the face of your company (hot take: it's not your CEO or anyone else in the C-Suite).
 They are leaving the first impression on everyone they talk to in your market, whether you realize it or not.
 The quality of their outreach, their conversations, and their skills, all reflect the quality of your company - make sure you are showing your best.

-• Lastly, managers can do better.
+Lastly, managers can do better.
 Often as managers, we like to focus on strategy, operations, or trying to optimize our CRMs and sales engagement platforms to be more efficient.
 Granted, these things are crucial to a high-performing sales development team, but managers often forget one of the main reasons they were hired is to coach and train.
 Coaching is complex, challenging, and exhausting, especially in a remote environment but your SDR program relies on you and your ability to upskill your reps.
 Between attrition, underperformance, and lack of pipeline development, there is simply too much at stake to neglect the importance of coaching on a regular basis.
 Plus, there are plenty of tools, resources, and classes out there that basically do the coaching for managers!
 There is no excuse.

 Real-Time Call Coaching